tfpauly/privacy-proxy/draft-private-access-tokens.md

 ## Issuer and Mediator Ownership

-Issuers and Mediators should be run by mutually distinct organizaitons to limit information sharing.
+Issuers and Mediators should be run by mutually distinct organizations to limit information sharing.
 A single entity running an issuer and mediator for a single redemption can view the origins being accessed by a given client.
 Running the issuer and mediator in this 'single issuer/mediator' fashion reduces the privacy promises to those of Privacy Pass.